TGOSS1984/uk_winter_mountain_tours_v2/README.md

 ## Features

 - Region pages: Lake District, Wales, Scotland, Peak District/Yorkshire Dales.
 - GPX route overlays with Leaflet maps.
 - Booking system with **double-booking prevention**.
 - Cancel bookings via booking detail page.
 - Admin interface for guides, routes, and bookings.
 - Responsive UI with Bootstrap 5.
-- Javascript on-scroll navbar
+- Javascript on-scroll navbar.
 - Accessibility enhancements (contrast, alt text, keyboard-friendly).
 - Static/media assets served via **Whitenoise** in production.

-*(STILL TO COMPLETE: add email notifications, user auth/profile management, and pagination if required by scope.)*
+- **Email Notifications**:
+  When a user books or cancels a tour, the system generates a confirmation or cancellation email.
+  - In **development**, these are sent to the console backend so developers and assessors can see the message output.
+  - In **CI tests**, a locmem backend captures emails to verify delivery.
+  - In **production**, the feature is configurable — an SMTP backend (e.g. SendGrid) can be enabled by toggling environment variables, though by default email sending is disabled for stability.
+- **Authentication & Profiles**:
+  - Email is required when creating an account, ensuring every user can receive notifications.
+  - Login accepts either **username or email** for convenience.
+  - Profiles are auto-created for each user, extendable with extra fields (e.g. phone).

 ---